Content designer: Web developer vs. web designer

 Content designers who specialize in programming might deliberate the role of a web developer versus web designer.
 Web developers deal with the non-design aspect of building websites, which includes coding and writing markup and site hierarchy, including: client-side coding, server-side coding, and database technology.
 Web developers require a more intense education than web designers in order to create a website.
 Generally, web developers excel at coding and the technical aspects of web programming.
 Web designers create content, whereas web developers must create code that is easy to read; together they create user-friendly, and an overall enjoyable experience for the user to navigate.

 Web designers use graphics and graphic design software to create visuals for a website.
 They then use coding to make it available online.
 Designers are creative and use both intuition and imagination.
 However, web designers express more concern with the look of a website than how technically sound it is.
 They often rely on a web developer to build a website from the ground up and know all the specific languages for that website.

-Overall, online representation of a business through websites as a result of web development has made an impact on modern day society.
-Web developing serves a platform to promote online marketing for a business allowing it to gain global exposure.
-Millions of online users are able to engage with their favorite businesses thanks to web developing.
+Overall, the online representation of businesses through websites, enabled by web development, has influenced modern society.
+Web development provides a platform for online marketing, allowing businesses to reach a global audience.
+Millions of users engage with businesses online through websites and digital platforms.

-Web design and development introduce a convenient way to maneuver through websites.
-A simple design that easily engages users is an effective outcome.
-Web designs are constantly updated in order to stay relevant for its users.
-The aesthetic of a website translates how well users are attracted to use a website.
+Web design and development influence. the usability, appearance, and functionality of websites.
+Website designs are often updated over time to reflect changes in technology, user expectations, and accessibility standards.